vaanngs/housfy-offices-api/README.md

 ### 🛑 Important Notice
 There are no provided volumes for Mariadb neither Redis so each time you start your docker containers you will lose all data.
+All make commands related to cs-fixer, composer, migrations, testing (both unit & functional) as well as the RabbitMQ consumer are run inside docker container so you dont have to worry to enter them with docker exec.

 ### ✅ Migrations & Tests execution
 1. Enter php-fpm container by running the command `docker exec -it officesphp bash`